MalekKamel/RxRequester/README.md

 | **subscribeOnScheduler**     | Scheduler    | Schedulers.io() |
 | **observeOnScheduler**       | Scheduler    | AndroidSchedulers.mainThread() |

+### Retrying The Request
+You can retry the request in any error handler class by calling `HttpExceptionInfo.retryRequest()`.
+This is very useful when you receive `401` error, after you call the refresh token API inside the handler, you can retry the request again without interrupting the user.
+For more, look at `TokenExpiredHandler` in sample module.

 ### Best Practices
 - [ ] Setup `RxRequester` only once in `BaseViewModel` and reuse in the whole app.
 - [ ] Initialize error handlers only once.